syncfusion-content/flutter-docs/Flutter/xlsio/getting-started.md

 # Getting Started for Syncfusion Flutter XlsIO

-This section explains the steps required to create a Excel document by few lines of code.
+This section explains the steps required to create an Excel document by few lines of code.
 This section covers only the minimal features needed to learn to get started with the Excel.

 ## Steps to create Excel document in Flutter application